 As you can see in this review, WordPress is just the right choice for some projects.
-When compared to Weebly or Wix, you will, of course, need more time in the beginning to get the hang of things, and even if WordPress is free in and of itself, hosting, templates and programming costs will most likely run you a higher bill than just going with a website builder.
+When compared to Wix or Squarespace, you will, of course, need more time in the beginning to get the hang of things.
+And even if WordPress is free in and of itself, hosting, templates and programming costs will most likely run you a higher bill than just going with a website builder.

 But if you already know that your project is set to go beyond the scope of what a website builder can handle, we recommend investing the money and saving yourself the hassle of a move later on.
 WordPress is future-proof, and the possibilities that come with it are practically infinite.